DEC • Dynamic Environmental Corporation logo

 Thanks to the optional DEC.WTE™module, by utilizing the solvent waste as "alternative" fuel in the RTO, the system requires less external fuel to maintain the oxidation temperature.
 Instead of paying for solvent waste disposal, the facility can utilize it as a fuel source, potentially creating a cost-saving opportunity.

-Regenerative Thermal Oxidizers (DEC.RTO_SMS™) are based on the award winning DEC modular platform (skid mounted, SMS™): a compact configuration of a Regenerative Thermal Oxidizer (DEC.RTO_CBS™).
+Regenerative Thermal Oxidizers (DEC.XTO-SMS™) are based on the award winning DEC modular platform (skid mounted, SMS™): a compact configuration of a Regenerative Thermal Oxidizer (DEC.XTO-CBS™).
 Unlike larger traditional RTOs requiring extensive on-site assembly, the compact RTO arrives fully integrated and rigorously tested, significantly reducing installation time and costs.

 thermal oxidation | incinerators • GHG and by-products